aspyatkin/nsd-cookbook/README.md

 ```

 ## Limitations
-At this juncture, this cookbook only supports IPv4.
-Also, no firewall rules are set up.
+This cookbook does not set up any firewall rules.

 ## License
 MIT @ [Alexander Pyatkin](https://github.com/aspyatkin)